 Dogs are generally seen to be among the friendliest pets, and are even commonly known as a man’s best friend.
 Like all other animals, however, a dog’s behavior can be unpredictable.
 No matter how friendly a dog may appear to be, they are still very capable of causing serious harm and injury.

 According to the Centers for Disease Control and Prevention, roughly 4.5 million individuals are bitten or attacked by dogs each year, with children between the ages of 5 and 9 being at the greatest risk of suffering a dog bite injury.

 In many instances, dog owners do not generally feel that they are responsible for their dog’s violent behavior.
 However, under Pennsylvania dog bite law the dog owner may be deemed responsible for the attack if certain factors can be proven.
-For over a decade, the legal team at The Law Offices of Todd A. Johns, Esq. has handled numerous cases involving dog bites and dog attacks.
+For over a decade, the legal team at Todd Johns Law has handled numerous cases involving dog bites and dog attacks.

 Dog Bite Injuries

 Dog bites and attacks can lead to injuries ranging from mild to extremely severe, including puncture wounds, broken bones, bruising, facial injuries, neck injuries, eye injuries, and disfiguring lacerations.
 These bites may also result in nerve damage, infection, or permanent scarring.
 Of course, dog bite victims also suffer psychological trauma such as post traumatic stress disorder (PTSD) apart from physical injuries.